dh-epfl-students/htr-curriculum-semi-supervision/README.md

 For the SSL, use the scripy [code/egs/iam-htr/src/semi_supervised_one_split.sh](code/egs/iam-htr/src/semi_supervised_one_split.sh).

 In order to use the spell checker, you need to download from the [original github](https://github.com/mammothb/symspellpy), the corpus file corresponding to the language of the used dataset.
-This file needs to be put at [code/egs/iam-htr/](code/egs/iam-htr/).
-The use of the spell checker during the training is at lines TODO.
+This file needs to be put at [code/egs/iam-htr/](code/egs/iam-htr/) and you need to change this [line](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/engine/trainer.py#L117).
+The use of the spell checker during the training is at these [lines](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/engine/trainer.py#L271-L279).

-To start the SSL after attaining a certain validation CER, change the threshold at TODO.
+To start the SSL after attaining a certain validation CER, change the threshold at this [lline](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/experiments/htr_experiment.py#L100).
 Even if you want to do this, you need to precise non_decreasing_epochs_semi_supervised argument, you can put it high, for instance 100.

-To change the fraction of dataset A used when using a dataset B as mentioned in the report, change the line TODO
+To change the number of samples of dataset A used when using a dataset B as mentioned in the report, change this [line](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/engine/trainer.py#L204).

-To change the metric used to rank the samples (entropy based or 'diff-proba'), change the line TODO
+To change the metric used to rank the samples (entropy based or 'diff-proba'), change this [line](https://github.com/karna2605/htr-curriculum-semi-supervision/blob/741b5207aaf2f6886654a76afdb33a2349030127/code/laia/engine/trainer.py#L219).

 ### Parameters of pylaia-htr-train-ctc